 As a past president of the Women Lawyers of Utah, Ms. Cannon also encourages women and young lawyers to open their own law firms.
 Small, local firms can provide affordable legal services to those who need it.
 Because Cannon Disability Law serves clients throughout the West, Ms. Cannon is licensed to practice law in Utah, Nevada, California, and Washington state.

 Ms. Cannon explains, “You need to connect with your attorney, but your attorney is not your best friend.
 She is there to give you advice and if you listen, your chances of success in your case are high.
 The clients who follow our advice typically win their disability benefits.
-However, we can’t force people to do what we ask of them.
-When our clients take our advice, they usually have a good experience during this difficult benefit’s process.”
+However, we can’t force people to do what we ask.
+When our clients take our advice, they usually have a good experience winning disability benefits.”

 State Law Licenses